CloverHackyColor/FakeSMC3_with_plugins/README.md

     + monitor and control temperature and fans in Dell computers by using SMM technology
 - Applications
     + HWMonitorSMC for old computers
-    + HWMonitorSMC2 for SandyBridge and up
+    + HWMonitorSMC2 for SandyBridge and up.
+It is separate project https://github.com/CloverHackyColor/HWMonitorSMC2

 ### HWSensors Project (c) 2010 netkas, slice, usr-sse2, kozlek, navi, vector sigma and other contributors.
 All rights reserved.